 Maori tradition talks of the Rakaihautu commander of the Uruao canoe digging the Southern Lakes with his magical spade (ko).
 The mountains were abundant in resources not found on the coast including several species of Moa, bird life, vegetation and stone.

 Many archaeological sites are known in the Dart and Rees valley.
-Artefacts and middens show a wide roaming Maori population some sites located on routes for trans-alpine party or seasonal coastal visitors.
+Artifacts and middens show a wide roaming Maori population; some sites are located on routes for trans-alpine party or seasonal coastal visitors.

 Nephrite Jade (Pounamu) was collected from the Dart and Routeburn.
 The Dart jade source, revealed in oratory from tribal elders, is now protected in the National Park.
 The beautiful green stone reflected mana, prestige and power on its owner.
 It was used for tools, decoration and as gifts.

 Further challenges from northern tribes disbanded the populations of the area and as the European explorer Nathaniel Charmers found his way inland in the 1850s there were few seasonal tribes in the area.
 Charmers was guided by Reko, a Maori, who knew the old trails.
 Reko was given a three legged pot for his trouble, before Charmers returned sick and exhausted to the coast.

 1857 saw John Turnbull Thomson, Otago chief surveyor, capturing images of the land in his watercolours, as he surveyed to promote the division of the land for pastoralism and settlement.
 David McKellar, a sheep farmer, explored the head of the Wakatipu basin in 1858 and two years later William Gilbert Rees stocked the river flats of the Dart and the Rees valley with sheep.
 The first settlement was a shepherd hut occupied by Alfred Duncan and George Simpson who worked for Grant Gammie and Rees, the initial owners of the North Run Holding.